 If you are currently receiving Tax Credits and/or Housing Benefits, then you may be better off staying on these.
 If this applies to you, please seek advice first from our Money Matters Team before applying for Universal Credit.

 Job Retention Scheme

-Furloughed workers should get a benefit check to see if they could be eligible for Universal Credit.
+If you’ve been furloughed, you may be eligible for Universal Credit.
 To find out about the welfare benefits and support you could be entitled to receive, visit https://www.betteroffcalculator.co.uk/free.

 Self-employed income support scheme (SEISS)

 In September 2020, the government announced that the SEISS is being extended until the end of April 2021 for those who are actively trading but who are experiencing reduced demand due to the Coronavirus outbreak.
 The extended scheme will work in a similar way as before but with a reduced payment.